jimbo23000/jimbo23000.github.io/index.md

 ![Image of Jimbo](jimbo.jpg)<br>
 Here's a cool photo of me.<br>
-Here's a lobster named Daniel 🦞.

 ### A little bit about me...

-Well it just so happens that my name's **Jimbo**.
-I like food.<br>
+I have been programming since I was a sophomore in high school.<br>
-I'm fairly experienced in the Java programming language.
-Just started learning C#.<br>
+I'm experienced in the Java programming language and have a bit of experience working in C#.<br>
 I have a lot of interesting projects planned for the future, so stay tuned.

 ### Projects to come...

-- [ ] Pokemon Tamagotchi Desktop App
+- [ ] Block Chain
 - [ ] Untitled RPG
 - [ ] Untitled Dungeon Crawler

-### Everything here is subject to change.
+### This website is subject to change.

-I'm still learning how to utilize the full potential of GitHub and Markdown, so expect things to be constantly changing.
+I'm still learning how to utilize the full potential of GitHub and Markdow, so I'll be updating the website as I learn more.